 In contrast to how everyone else has demonstrated a complete ignorance of or a disrespect for the normal etiquette of performance, Nick has nailed almost every little piece of it.

-Because he's overly competent in many of the subtle social signifiers like pretending to be humble and being appreciative.
+He's good at this, and that's how he's able to get away with a lot of the stuff that he does because he's overly competent in many of the subtle social signifiers, like pretending to be humble and being appreciative.

 As of this recording, Nick is still verified on Twitter.